oelin/april/readme.md

 }

-// accept a number or a variable name
+// accept a number *or* a variable name

 function item() {
   return skip(number) || variableName()
 }
 ```

+We can add as many possibilities as we want using JavaScript's `||` operator.
+Note that the last one usually **shouldn't use skip.**